il1a/data-studio-connector-gmail/README.md

-# data-studio-connector-gmail
+## GMail Looker Studio Community Connector
-Community connector that enables end users to fetch various data from GMail to Looker Data Studio.
-Disclaimer : this is NOT an official Google Product!
+This community connector enables end users to fetch various data from GMail to Looker Data Studio.

+Disclaimer : this is **NOT** an official Google Product!